etxmato/emma_02/data/FRED1/README.txt

 B: Down
 8: Left
 D: right
 Move spot to symbols, press 'A' to lock a symbol and move it with the keys, some directions don't work.
 'C' drops the symbol and you can move to another.
+'F' is fight adjacent symbol from other player.

 What the aim of the game is I don't know, maybe this is some strategic game?